-The long-term success of any EMS system is predicated upon its ability to both measure and manage its affairs.
-The EMS Agency will require Contractor to provide detailed operations, clinical and administrative data in a manner that facilitates its retrospective analysis.
+The success of any EMS system is predicated upon its ability to both measure and manage its affairs.
+The EMS Agency will require Contractor to provide detailed operations, clinical and administrative data in a manner that facilitates its analysis.

-The dispatch computer used for system status management and deployment shall include security features preventing unauthorized access or retrospective adjustment and full audit trail documentation.
-The Contractor will have access to all data maintained by the CAD as necessary to analyze demand and determine deployment procedures.
+The dispatch computer(s) used for system status management and deployment shall include security features preventing unauthorized access or retrospective adjustment and full audit trail documentation.
+The Contractor shall have access to all data maintained by the CAD system(s) as necessary to analyze demand, determine deployment procedures and comply with the EMS Agency's reporting requirements.